 Wiring with suitable temperature ratings must be used.
 Refer to specification section for details.
+Use copper wire only if the terminal is only for connection to copper wire.

 - 1. Ensure the power source is off prior to connection - 2.
-Strip both (12-20AWG) wires 7-8 mm(5/16th) - 3.
+Strip both (12-16AWG) wires 7-8 mm(5/16th) - 3.
 Loosen the terminal block screws and connect positive (+) / negative (-) wires into the +/- terminals - 4.
 Tighten terminal screws (0.5Nm torque).
 Ensure the wires are securely fastened. - 5.
-Re-insert the Terminal Block connector it removed, Turn on power source.
-Check LED indicators in the guide for power status

-- 6. Connect P2 (power source 2, beginning at Step 1) - 7.
+Re-insert the Terminal Block connector if removed, Turn on power source.
+Check LED indicators in the guide for power status - 6.
+Connect P2 (power source 2, beginning at Step 1) - 7.
 Ensure that there is one individual conductor for each clamping point.